 - For weekday games the open-container waiver shall be in effect from 4 p.m. until game start.

 I wrote a lot about football, but basketball is exciting at UCF as well.
 There are season ticket options available for that too.
-Actually, once the UCF Nation gets going; it’s all fun.
+They play right in the CFE Arena and are a Division 1 team.
+Here is their schedule.
+Actually, once the UCF Nation gets going; it’s fantastic.

 There is an ice hockey team and the games are actually pretty fun to go to!
 The arena is a little further, and they play at the RDV Sportsdex Ice Den in Maitland.
 Their schedule can be found here.

 As well, UCF Baseball also is a lot of fun to go to and they play right on campus at Jon Euliano Park.
 Their game schedule can be found here.

 Finally, the Orlando Apollos just had their launch game in at AAF division and they play at the Spectrum Stadium.
 Here is the link for their schedule and tickets.

 Are you ready to tailgate?
 I’ll see you there.
 Go, Knights!